Because of the 11-12% increase in USPS shipping in July, online product prices have increased by $1-$2.

 All About Chaga

-One of the key benefits of Chaga mushroom is its high antioxidant content.
-Antioxidants help to protect the body from free radicals, which are unstable molecules that can damage cells and contribute to chronic diseases such as cancer, heart disease, and Alzheimer's.
-Chaga is also rich in polysaccharides, which are complex sugars that help to boost the immune system and reduce inflammation.
+One of Chaga’s most notable attributes is its high antioxidant content, which helps protect the body from oxidative stress caused by free radicals.
+Free radicals are unstable molecules that can damage cells and contribute to chronic diseases such as cancer, heart disease, and Alzheimer's (Healthline, 2021).
+Chaga’s antioxidant power is largely attributed to its polysaccharides, complex sugars that support immune function and reduce inflammation (Li et al., 2016).

-Chaga mushroom also contains betulinic acid, a compound that has been shown to have anti-cancer properties.
-Research has suggested that betulinic acid may help to prevent the growth and spread of cancer cells by inducing apoptosis, a process in which damaged or abnormal cells are programmed to die.
+One of the standout components of Chaga is betulinic acid, which has demonstrated anti-cancer properties.
+Betulinic acid may prevent the growth and spread of cancer cells by promoting apoptosis, a process that leads to the death of damaged or abnormal cells (National Cancer Institute, 2020).

-Other potential benefits of Chaga mushroom include its ability to reduce inflammation, promote healthy digestion, and improve mental clarity and focus.
-Some people also use Chaga as a natural remedy for skin conditions such as eczema and psoriasis.
+Other potential benefits of Chaga include reducing inflammation, promoting healthy digestion, and enhancing mental clarity and focus.
+It is also used as a natural remedy for skin conditions like eczema and psoriasis (Wang et al., 2014).

 Any information or words I provide are for informational purposes only and should not be considered a substitute for professional medical advice, diagnosis, or treatment.
 I am not approved by the FDA to provide any medical advice or recommendations.